fgaim/gpuview/README.md

 Execute `gpuview -h` to see runtime options.

-* `start`              : Start dashboard server
+* `run`                : Start `gpuview` dashboard server
-  * `--host`           : Name or IP address of host (default: 0.0.0.0)
+  * `--host`           : URL or IP address of host (default: 0.0.0.0)
   * `--port`           : Port number to listen to (default: 9988)
-  * `--safe-zone`      : Safe to report all details including user names
+  * `--safe-zone`      : Safe to report all details, eg. usernames
-  * `--exclude-self`   : Don't report to others but to self dashboard
+  * `--exclude-self`   : Don't report to others but to self-dashboard
   * `-d`, `--debug`    : Run server in debug mode (for developers)
 * `add`                : Add a GPU host to dashboard
   * `--url`            : URL of host [IP:Port], eg. X.X.X.X:9988
   * `--name`           : Optional readable name for the host, eg. Node101
 * `remove`             : Remove a registered host from dashboard
   * `--url`            : URL of host to remove, eg. X.X.X.X:9988
+* `hosts`              : Print out all registered hosts
+* `service`            : Install `gpuview` as system service
+  * `--host`           : URL or IP address of host (default: 0.0.0.0)
+  * `--port`           : Port number to listen to (default: 9988)
+  * `--safe-zone`      : Safe to report all details, eg. usernames
+  * `--exclude-self`   : Don't report to others but to self-dashboard
 * `-v`, `--version`    : Print versions of `gpuview` and `gpustat`
 * `-h`, `--help`       : Print help for command-line options

-### Run as Service
+### Install as a Service

 To permanently run `gpuview` it needs to be started as a background service.
-This can be done using `nohup` and `&` as follows:
+This process will require a `sudo` privilege authentication.
+Run the following command only once to deploy as a service:

 ```
-$ sudo nohup gpuview start --safe-zone &
+$ gpuview service [--safe-zone] [--exlude-self]
 ```

-A better way of handling this will be implemented in future, see [todo](todo).
+If successful, the `gpuview` service is started immediately and will also autostart at boot time.
+It can be controlled using `supervisorctl start|stop|restart gpuview`.

 ### Monitoring multiple hosts